AlbinoFoxGithub/DiscordJS-Template/README.md

 ﻿# DiscordJS-Template

+ `Credit is always appreciated, but it is not required.`

  hello! this is the discord.js v13.7.0 template that explains basic commands, buttons, and select menus.
 Use this for any use you want.

  ## Usage